PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_rwalk.md

  nav: "prologue"
 ---

+## The wanderlust of a single randomly moving particle

 In the previous two sections, we have discussed a central theme of our work in this course: the appearance of high-level behavior from simple rules.

 Before we continue with seeing how this concept can be used to understand how zebras get their stripes, we will consider a simpler phenomenon by observing the movement of a single particle walking randomly in a two-dimensional plane.
 At each step, the particle moves a single unit in a randomly chosen direction.
 Before we show this animation, we ask a question.